The 8 Best Budget Bike Trainers (Ideal for Beginners) [2023]

 Technical Specs

 As the name of this trainer suggests, Saris Fluid2 provides fluid, progressive resistance.
-Due to this resistance type, it cannot adjust the resistance based on a training application.
+Due to this resistance type, it cannot adjust it based on 3rd party apps.

-Saris’ trainers (formerly CycleOps) are typical for their high quality.
+Saris’ trainers (formerly CycleOps) are known for their high quality.
 The Fluid2 model is one of the most affordable trainers from this American brand.

 Thanks to the progressive resistance, it faithfully simulates riding outdoors.
 It is also relatively quiet (but not as quiet as Tacx Flow).